xuerik/budget-conscious-travelers/src/posts/2023-09-05-airport-departure-guide-4-ways-to-save-time-and-money.md

 ![Group of people in the car](/blog/images/uploads/people-in-the-car.jpg "Group of people in the car") Image by <a href="https://www.freepik.com/free-photo/friends-car-having-trip-together_17809336.htm#query=uber&position=15&from_view=search&track=sph">Freepik</a>

 When our family members and friends are too busy to take us to the aiport, we usually book an Uber or Lyft.
-We often find Uber rates to be slightly better, but there's no harm in opening both apps and compare pricing between them.
+We often find Uber rates to be slightly better, but there's no harm in opening both apps and comparing the price between the two.

 Note that both the Chase [Freedom Flex/Freedom Unlimited](https://www.referyourchasecard.com/18j/6G84Q2WADR) and [Sapphire Preferred](https://www.referyourchasecard.com/6j/OCD838ZVKE) credit cards offer 5% cashback for Lyft, so this is something to take into account to get the most bang for your buck.